iocfinc/100DaysOfML/Logs.md

 ## Day 26: August 1, 2018

-Finally able to finish the __Nerual Networks__ lesson in the Nano-degree.
+Finally able to finish the __Neural Networks__ lesson in the Nano-degree.
 I have to move forward and keep this pace.
 The next topics are going to be interesting.
 I am actually still doing the parallel play between the __Convolutional Neural Networks__ and the __Deep Neural Network in TensorFlow__ chapter.
-The reason is that I beleive that TensorFlow is going to be used moving forward in the course.
+The reason is that I believe that TensorFlow is going to be used moving forward in the course.
 I'd much rather nail it down now and build on the knowledge today than go on with the course without an inkling of what is happening.

 So update on this day is that I was able to finish fully my TensorFlow lesson.
 Learned how to do multilayer NN and also learned about a very important topic __creating checkpoints__.
 I emphasize more on _creating checkpoints_ because you are going to need save at some point especially if you are going to process a lot of epochs on a huge data.